allegro/blog/_posts/2021-11-12-choose-your-skills.md

 select a few skills and then choose appropriate strategies for their development.
 To make it easier for you to choose a strategy, do a talent test.
 Additionally, you can use the startup mvp approach.
 Ultimately, the key to success is to gather requirements from your leader, team or entire company and then show the results as quickly as possible.
-If the chosen skill or strategy doesn't suit you or the feedback collected is strongly constructive don't worry, make a pivot and choose something else.
+If the chosen skill or strategy doesn’t suit you or the feedback collected is strongly constructive don’t worry, make a pivot and choose something else.
 After a few iterations you will definitely achieve your goal.